Earlier in the year I rashly posted my goals for 2017 on Facebook saying:

 Then, for the next eight weeks while the course lasts, I’ll post a weekly progress report on the triathlon training.

-Get free email updates to follow the Project Triathlon at 50 story.
+Get free email updates to follow my adventures and get inspired for your own.
 Subscribe now – it’s free!
 You’ll get a weekly email with links to the lastest update and you can easily subscribe anytime.

 Why subscribe?
 Get In the Hot Spot is a weekly injection of tips to help you be more adventurous, stay fit and have more fun.
 Sounds good?
-Click here now for weekly email updates to follow this story.
+Click here now for weekly email updates.